 Do oils sulk?
 I imagine so, especially if they're not used often.
 Mayhaps you should try personifying more things in your kitchen...

 Back to stir-frys.
 They're typically light on meat and heavy on veggies.
 A decent basic stir-fry requires onion, garlic, carrot, celery, ginger and soy sauce, at the very least.
 If you want to jazz it up, add bean sprouts, bell peppers, mushrooms, broccoli, snow peas, canned water chestnuts, cashews, peanuts, etc., but make sure to add the veggies in stages, starting with the slowest cooking ones, so that certain veggies don't end up soggy.
 You want a bit of crunch for texture.

 For an excellent stir-fry, I highly recommend good quality fish sauce and/or oyster sauce alongside soy sauce.
 You can find them at a local asian or natural foods market.
 Both sauces gives the stir-fry a delicious umami flavor.
 But remember to add them (along with the garlic and toasted sesame oil) at the very end of the process.
 This way the pan will heat everything through, but nothing will burn or stick to the bottom.

 And if you already have cooked rice, grains, beans (like lentils), or noodles hanging around your fridge, that'll speed up the process.
 Most likely you don't.
-To save a bit of time, you can microwave the brown rice (only takes 10-15 minutes instead of 45-60) and soak the lentils in water 30 minutes prior to cooking, so they only need about 15 minutes on the stovetop to finish.
+To save a bit of time, soak the lentils in water 30 minutes prior to cooking, so they only need about 15 minutes on the stovetop to finish.

 Roasted Pork Stir-Fry with Brown Rice, Lentils & Fresh Veggies